 6. The Korea Times, "Hanwha Ocean's conflict with subcontracted workers undermines Lee's praise" (Feb 20, 2026). https://www.koreatimes.co.kr/business/companies/20260220/hanwha-oceans-conflict-with-subcontracted-workers-undermines-lees-praise 2 3

-7. Business & Human Rights Resource Centre, "S. Korea: Migrant worker bound and lifted by forklift sparks national outcry" (Aug 2025). https://www.business-humanrights.org/en/latest-news/s-korea-migrant-worker-bound-and-lifted-by-forklift-sparks-national-outcry-and-government-response/ 2
+7. Business & Human Rights Resource Centre, "S. Korea: Migrant worker bound and lifted by forklift sparks national outcry" (Aug 2025) — Sri Lankan worker at a brick factory in Naju, bound with plastic wrap and hoisted by a forklift; incident unrelated to Hanwha but nationally condemned as emblematic of systemic migrant worker abuse. https://www.business-humanrights.org/en/latest-news/s-korea-migrant-worker-bound-and-lifted-by-forklift-sparks-national-outcry-and-government-response/ 2

 10. Parliament of Canada, Fighting Against Forced Labour and Child Labour in Supply Chains Act (S.C.
 2023, c.
 9), in force January 1, 2024. https://laws-lois.justice.gc.ca/eng/acts/F-10.6/ 2